Ariana Grande videography

 Grande has increasingly incorporated cinematic elements into her music videos, often drawing inspiration from classic films.
 She frequently pays homage to films through recreations of scenes, character portrayals, and overall aesthetic choices.
 The "Thank U, Next" music video is a direct homage to several teen rom-coms, including Mean Girls, Legally Blonde, 13 Going on 30, and Bring It On.
-Grande recreated iconic scenes, outfits, and even got cameos from some of the original movie stars.
+Grande recreated iconic scenes, outfits, and got cameos from some of the original movie stars.
 The movies' "burn book", is used in the video, to fill positive affirmations about her exes and includes references to iconic teen movies.
-Grande's album "Eternal Sunshine" is heavily inspired by the film Eternal Sunshine of the Spotless Mind.
-In the "We Can't Be Friends" video, Grande is playing a character named Peaches, a nod to the film's lead, Clementine, and featuring a memory-erasure clinic.
+Grande's album Eternal Sunshine is heavily inspired by the film Eternal Sunshine of the Spotless Mind.
+In the "We Can't Be Friends" video, Grande plays a character named Peaches, a nod to the film's lead, Clementine, and featuring a memory-erasure clinic.
 The short film Brighter Days Ahead, which continued the narrative, featured detailed references to the film's plot and characters, and incorporated elements from the movie, including a memory-recovery machine reminiscent of Cerebro from X-Men.
 Inspired by the Austin Powers movies (specifically the Fembots), with having the bra missile in "Break Free", referencing upgrading the bra pistols to a more powerful weapon, while Grande and her dancers embodying their robotic aesthetic in "34+35".
-In addition, Grande has mentioned other movies as influences on her work, including Metropolis, Barbarella, Star Wars Episode IV: A New Hope, Star Trek, Sixteen Candles and Batman Returns.
+In addition, Grande has mentioned other movies as influences on her work, including Metropolis, Barbarella, Star Wars Episode IV: A New Hope, Star Trek, Sixteen Candles, and Batman Returns.
 Grande is also known for her visually striking music videos, that often delve into personal experiences and emotions, creating a connection with her audience.
 She uses "easter eggs" in her music videos, filled with nods to her personal life, past relationships, and cinematic inspirations, which her fans actively seek out and discuss, searching for hidden clues and references, often discussing them on social media.
 Grande's use of easter eggs helped her to build intricate narratives and provide deeper meaning for her fans.